 The integral element of the pneumatic PID controller

 The pneumatic PID controller’s integral element requires not only another restriction valve but also another bellow.
 These are called the reset bellows, and they should oppose the output feedback bellows, as you can see here.

 This setup might seem counter-intuitive at first.
 However, this valve creates a delay in the filling of the reset bellows.
 Thus, the system works similarly to the resistor-capacitor (RC) circuit on an electronic controller.

-As the reset bellows slowly fills with the output pressure, the change in pressure on the lever forces the output bellows to stay ahead of the reset bellows by constantly filling.
+As the reset bellows slowly fill with the output pressure, the change in pressure on the lever forces the output bellows to stay ahead of the reset bellows by constantly filling.
 Got it?
 No?
 Okay, let’s see how it works in practice.

 Take a look at this image.
 We simplified the system to just the integral components of the pneumatic PID controller.